Piedmont Park: 2011 expansion

 Approximately 50 acre in the northwest portion of the 187 acre park had remained woodlands into the 21st century.
 In 2007, a park expansion plan called for a new parking deck as well as "open green space, bicycle and walking trails, formal and community gardens, an interactive water feature, children's playgrounds, a skate park, athletic fields, and woodlands".
 The project was expected to cost $72 million.

-On April 23, 2008, a ground-breaking ceremony was held at the Bathhouse for the 53 acre expansion of the Park.
-The pool and bathhouse are part of a huge Leadership in Energy and Environmental Design (LEED) renovation that cost around $7.8 million and was completed in early summer 2009.
+On April 23, 2008, a ground-breaking ceremony was held at the Bathhouse for the 53 acre expansion of the park.
+The pool and bathhouse are part of a huge Leadership in Energy and Environmental Design (LEED) renovation as part of a $41 million capital campaign.
+The Piedmont Park Aquatic Center reopened in 2009, and Greystone, the park's bathhouse, reopened the same year for $6.1 million.
 The renovation features accessibility, a warming kitchen, WiFi, a pool with beach entry, bubblers, current channel, vortex, fountains, separate splash pad, lap lanes, landscaped deck environment, and concessions.
-A new area featuring a Bocce ball court and green space with an arbor opened in May 2010.
+A bocce court opened in early 2010.

 On April 12, 2011, Mayor Kasim Reed cut the ribbon to open the first phase of a major expansion into the northern third of the park.
 Areas opened include two oval-shaped plazas ("The Greensward" and "The Promenade", which contains the interactive Legacy Fountain), the Lower Meadow, the Six Springs Wetlands, and a vastly expanded dog park.

-2013 expansion
+Later expansions

 Construction began in early 2013 on areas at the far north of the park, including The Northwoods, Piedmont Commons, and Piedmont Gardens.
 New park entrances are to be added at the eastern end of Westminster Dr. (off Piedmont Ave.), the northern end of Dutch Valley Pl., and at 1514 Monroe just south of Piedmont Ave., on the site of Agnes & Muriel's restaurant.
-There are already dirt trails that follow Clear Creek and the BeltLine Eastside Trail northwards connecting the 2011 and 2013 expansion areas and providing pedestrian access to the Ansley Mall area north of the park, and to the BeltLine trails going further north.
+Mayor Kasim Reed announced plans in 2018 for a $100 million renovation of Piedmont Park, which were approved by the Atlanta City Council that May.
+Nelson Byrd Woltz was hired in 2024 to design a master plan for the park, details of which the Atlanta government and the Piedmont Park Conservancy announced the next year.
+The plan includes new bike lanes, service roads, pathways, recreation courts, and picnic areas, along with a dredging of Lake Clara Meer.